DavidFlanders/MiniProjects/README.md

-Various projects for Statistics, Machine Learnings (Supervised and Un-supervised)
+Various projects for Statistics, Machine Learnings (Supervised and Un-supervised).